madelfio/school-site/content/pages/publications.md

 1. M. D. Adelfio and H. Samet.
    Schema Extraction for Tabular Data on the Web.
-   In *PVLDB'13: Proceedings of the 39th International Conference on Very Large Data Bases*, Volume 6, Number 6, April 2013, pages 421-432.
+   *PVLDB*, 6(6):421-432, April 2013.
+Also *Proceedings of the 39th
+   International Converence on Very Large Data Bases*.
    [[PDF][9], [Slides][9s]]

 1. S. Nutanong, M. D. Adelfio, and H. Samet.